jeffreytse/zsh-vi-mode/README.md

 ZVM_NORMAL_MODE_CURSOR=$ZVM_CURSOR_BLINKING_UNDERLINE
 ```

 Lazy Keybindings
 --------

 This plugin has supported the lazy keybindings feature, and it is enabled
 by default.
 To disable it, you can set the option `ZVM_LAZY_KEYBINDINGS`
-to `false`.
-This feature will postpone some keybindings (i.e. `normal`/`visual`
+to `false` before this plugin is loaded.
+This feature will postpone all
-mode) to the first time you enter the normal mode.
-And it can greatly
+the keybindings of `normal` and `visual` mode) to the first time you enter
+the normal mode.

-improve the startup speed, especially you open the terminal and just want
+It can greatly improve the startup speed, especially you open the terminal
-to execute a simple command.
+and just want to execute a simple command.

 ## 💎 Credits